 Professor Rudolph Marcus ForMemRS

-Rudolf Marcus is a theoretical chemist who studied electron transfer in redox (reduction and oxidation) reactions.
-Rudolf established what is now known as the Marcus theory to explain electron transfer reactions.
-Rudolf was awarded the 1992 Nobel Prize in Chemistry for this important research.
+Rudolph Marcus is a theoretical chemist who studied electron transfer in redox (reduction and oxidation) reactions.
+Rudolph established what is now known as the Marcus theory to explain electron transfer reactions.
+Rudolph was awarded the 1992 Nobel Prize in Chemistry for this important research.